mrnkr/react-native-expo-fancy-alerts/README.md

 * 0.0.3 - Added extra customization options
 * 1.0.0 - Years later I decided to package everything and release 🎉🥳
 * 2.0.0 - **BREAKING CHANGES** Updated `FancyAlert` to be more intuitive and more generic
+* 2.0.1 - Updated docs to include some real-life examples